Highlighting Best Practices in Student Engagement

 Focusing on Student Engagement

-Join us for this insightful and engaging webinar, where a panel of distinguished educators from the State Office of Education in Washington will discuss the challenges faced in engaging students and share their ideas on how schools can improve the way we engage students.
-Our panelists will emphasize the importance of understanding the unique needs of students, as well as how fostering a culture of engagement can lead to better educational outcomes for all students
+Watch this insightful and engaging webinar, where a panel of distinguished educators from the State Office of Education in Washington discuss the challenges faced in engaging students and share their ideas on how schools can improve the way we engage students.
+Our panelists emphasize the importance of understanding the unique needs of students, as well as how fostering a culture of engagement can lead to better educational outcomes for all students.

 Dixie is the OSPI Director of K-12 Education/System and School Improvement.
 She’s an expert in utilizing strategies and evidence-based tools to engage students and create systemic change.

 Jason is a licensed school psychologist and has published research on resilience and student performance.
-Jason is a passionate advocate for disadvantaged students and currently consults and trains educators across the nation as the director of research and development for the WhyTry organization.
+Jason is a passionate advocate for disadvantaged students and currently consults and trains educators across the nation as the director of training and research for the WhyTry organization.
+Jason is a thought leader on resilience education and has spoken at hundreds of conferences around the country.
+He has led successful implementations of all WhyTry programs and has pioneered trainings for clients in healthcare, corporate, and the US Military.